fishinwind/workshop/rst/Block_1/class-XXX-chipseq.rst

     Words to live by: **If you make a BED file, sort the BED file**

-    Many strange things can happen if you work with unsorted BED files.
+    Many strange things can happen if you use unsorted BED files for analysis..
 Once you create a BED file, sort it with one of these:

     .. code-block:: bash

+        # same filename twice, overwrites original file
         $ bedSort file.bed file.bed

+        # or you can use bedtools; writes additional file
         $ bedtools sort -i - < unsorted.bed > sorted.bed

 .. _peak-calling: